cortexproject/cortex/GOVERNANCE.md

 of maintainers via one of the following ways:
   * They can resign
   * If they stop contributing to the project for a period of 6 months or more
-  * By a 2/3 majority vote by maintainers
+  * By a 2/3 majority vote from active maintainers

 Former maintainers are recognized with an honorary _Emeritus Maintainer_ status, and have their names permanently listed in the [README](README.md) as a form of gratitude for their contributions.